26.4. Similarity of goods and services

 4.3 Closely related goods and services

-Guidance can be found in the Registrar of Trade Marks v Woolworths [1999] FCA 1020, where French J said at [37]:
+Guidance can be found in Registrar of Trade Marks v Woolworths [1999] FCA 1020 (Metro).
+This case was a decision of the Full Court on an appeal from the first instance decision by Wilcox J. In the lead judgement, French J said at [37]:

 The term “closely related” recognises that goods and services are different things.
 There will be classes of goods which are similar to each other.
 There will also be classes of services which are similar to each other.
 But the word “similar” does not apply as between goods and services.
 So there must be some other form of relationship between the services covered by one mark and the goods covered by another to enable the goods or services in question to be described as “closely related”.